Reviewed and Updated: September 10th, 2024

 Underweight individuals are less likely to produce enough bone mass and more likely to lose bone mass as they age.
 Some independent conditions cause undue weight loss, and those have to be dealt with.

-If your issue is a general lack of nutrients, though, a balanced diet is the direction you should take to improve bone health.
+If your issue is a general lack of nutrients, though, a balanced diet with with sufficient calories focused on fruits, vegetables and whole grains is the direction you should take to improve bone health.

 9. Then, Maintain that Body Weight